creativeprogramming/livemarkup.js/README.md

 Fancy syntax compilers
 ----------------------

-LiveMarkup's syntax is intentionally made simple so that other compile-to-HTML markup languages can be used to generate LM templates.
+LiveMarkup's syntax is intentionally made using HTML attributes and HTML text nodes so compile-to-HTML markup languages can be used to generate LM templates.
 To illustate with [Jade]:

 ``` coffeescript
 LM.register 'books/show', jade.compile